androportal/anuduino/doc/getting_started.rst

 Programming ATTiny85 with Arduino
 ---------------------------------

 #.
-ArduinoUno uses SPI protocol .To knpw more on this `click here <http://www.google.com/url?q=http%3A%2F%2Fpdp11.byethost12.com%2FAVR%2FArduinoAsProgrammer.htm&sa=D&sntz=1&usg=AFQjCNE7KJzWFBbjRhLtpMYrmUypxO8VHQ>`_
+ArduinoUno uses SPI protocol .To know more on this `click here <http://www.google.com/url?q=http%3A%2F%2Fpdp11.byethost12.com%2FAVR%2FArduinoAsProgrammer.htm&sa=D&sntz=1&usg=AFQjCNE7KJzWFBbjRhLtpMYrmUypxO8VHQ>`_

  Make the following 6 connections on your breadboard between ArduinoUNO and ATtiny85-20PU.Make sure your connections are firm.
 Improper connections is the major issue generating errors.